kleinbs/CardDeck/README.md

 Deck deck = new Deck();
 ```

 This will initalize a deck.
-The deck starts out ordered by suits in the following order; *HEARTS, DIAMONDS, SPADES, CLUBS*, and faces ordered from from ACE to KING.
+The deck starts out ordered by suits in the following order; *HEARTS, DIAMONDS, SPADES, CLUBS*, and faces ordered from ACE to KING.
 The deck can be randomized the follwoing way.
 ```
 deck.ShuffleDeck();
 ```